SevaSafris/angular-auth-seed/README.md

 ##### Production Builds

 For production builds, you can execute the same `gulp` tasks, but with a `--prod` argument.
-This will automatically update your `index.html` and `index-async.html` files with the paths of the minified and uglified `app.min.js`.
+This will automatically update your `index.html` files with the paths of the minified and uglified `app.min.js`.

 ### Directory Layout